vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 below the checklist, I record various notes, including notes on forgetting the checklist execution or forgetting specific steps.
 Documenting this helps me observe what I'm missing and why, and helps me focus on being more reliable on those fronts.
+In practice, for me such notes are fairly rare -- less than 2 per checklist per month.

 ## Purpose of checklist items